benchmark-subsetting/cere/doc/cere-tutorial.1.md

 **CERE** predicts a runtime of 6430148516 while it is really 6158949523.
 It means **CERE** has succesfully predicted the runtime of the region with an error of 4%.

+## AUTOMATIC REGION VALIDATOR

+One important condition before replaying a region to predict its runtime inside the application, is the guarantee that the replay actually matches the original behavior.
+Otherwise what you observe in replay may not be what is trully happening in the real execution of the application. cere-check-matching(1) automatically executes the steps described previsouly in REPLAYING A REGION section and tells you if the region is matching or not.
+The command to run is:

+    cere check-matching --region=__cere__fft3d_swarztrauber__27

+### Terminal output

+The end of the command output should looks like this:

+    INFO 06/11/2015 16:24:31 Check-matching : Results for region: __cere__fft3d_swarztrauber__27
+    INFO 06/11/2015 16:24:31 Check-matching :   MATCHING: In vitro = 6430148516.65 & invivo = 6158949523.0 (error = 4.21761632639%, coverage = 66.1%)
+    INFO 06/11/2015 16:24:31 Check-matching :     Invocation 17632: In vitro cycles = 279057.6 & in vivo cycles = 269038.0 (error = 3.59051321304%, part = 15955.7846108)
+    INFO 06/11/2015 16:24:31 Check-matching :     Invocation 2438: In vitro cycles = 114033.6 & in vivo cycles = 107614.0 (error = 5.62956882884%, part = 17341.9549768)

+**CERE** tells us that `__cere__fft3d_swarztrauber__27` is matching and can then be used to predict its original runtime.

 ## AUTOMATIC REGION SELECTORS